Demo site

 Triplet Loss

-A conventional loss function functions as follows:
+The conventional loss function is as follows:

 • For hard triplets, the negative is chosen as the closest impostor to the anchor.